simonbhatta4ya/gitTest/README.md

 # gitTest
-An github Test repo to get familiar with github basic commands
+An github Test repo to get familiar with github basic commands.
+Hello Git, type some commands to get a hang of hub, github.